gitaumoses4/chakra-ng/apps/showcase/src/docs/flex/usage/flex-usage.md

+---
+title: Usage
+---

-Using the Flex components, here are some helpful shorthand inputs
+Using the Flex components, here are some helpful shorthand props:

 - `flexDirection` is `direction`
 - `flexWrap` is `wrap`